China defends N. Korea trade after its trucks haul missiles

-BEIJING (AP) — China is defending its trade practices with North Korea after Chinese-made vehicles were seen carrying ballistic missiles during a military parade despite international sanctions against selling military hardware to Pyongyang.
+BEIJING (AP) — China defended its trade practices on Tuesday after Chinese-made vehicles were seen towing ballistic missiles during a North Korea military parade despite international sanctions against selling military hardware to Pyongyang.

-Photos provided by the North Korean government showed the submarine-launched missiles loaded aboard trucks bearing the logo of Sinotruk, a Chinese company.
+Saturday’s parade honoring North Korea’s country’s founder, Kim Il Sung, came amid heightened tensions over the country’s nuclear ambitions.
+It featured a senior official, Choe Ryong Hae, warning of “all-out war” if North Korea is attacked.

-Chinese Foreign Ministry spokesman Lu Kang said Tuesday that China conducts “normal business interactions” with its neighbor North Korea, but adheres to the United Nations sanctions.
+Photos provided by the North Korean government showed the submarine-launched missiles being pulled by trucks bearing the logo of the Chinese company Sinotruk.

-A representative of a Sinotruk dealer says about 1,000 of its trucks are exported to North Korea annually under contracts that specify they’re for civilian use.
+Chinese Foreign Ministry spokesman Lu Kang said China conducts “normal” business with its neighbor North Korea while adhering to sanctions imposed beginning in 2006 by the U.N.
+Security Council.

 Most Read Stories